dabrahams/magoo/DesignNotes.md

 3. Report errors for any names defined twice the same scope.

 Step two is not strictly part of name resolution, but the result is needed by the `Interpreter` and it saves lots of complexity to do it here.
+Name resolution is order-independent, because it can be, and because any ordering requirements placed on users should be a product of conscious design decisions and not pure implementation artifacts.

-All the work gets done in the initializer; property maps and errors are collected in properties of the created instance.
+All the work gets done in the initializer of `NameResolution`.
+Property maps and errors are collected in properties of the created instance.
+The source is divided into rough functional groups by doc-commented `extension`s.

 ### Type Checking

+`TypeChecker` has a similar structure to that of `NameResolution`, described just above.
+The computed types of names and expressions are memoized in property maps so that checking can proceed in an order dictated by the needs of the Carbon code, and so that dependency cycles can be detected, without repeating work.
+These types are also used by the interpreter when evaluating code.